Financial-Times/origami/components/o-autocomplete/README.md

 ### For a dynamic set of suggestions

-To provide a dynamic set of suggestions, you will need to provide a javascript function or name of a javascript function on the window object which follows the [dynamic-suggestions-function](dynamic-suggestions-function) <abbr title="application programming interface">API</abbr>.
+To provide a dynamic set of suggestions, provide a javascript function or name of a javascript function on the window object which follows the [dynamic-suggestions-function](#dynamic-suggestions-function) <abbr title="application programming interface">API</abbr>.

 The input element requires an `id` attribute, this is used within the component to implement the accessibility features.
 ```html